Temasek Polytechnic (Singapore), Curtin University (Australia)

 Outside of science, I love travelling, walking/hiking, taking film photos, exploring cities, trying new food/recipes, watching plays and reading.

 There are different types of bacteria that can be present in food – good bacteria that are beneficial for health and bad bacteria that can make you sick.
 Both good and bad bacteria can exist together along the food production chain and my research hopes to understand where these bacteria come from and how they interact which each other along the whole dairy processing chain and how they affect the dairy product.

-A project I’m currently working on focuses on cleaning and how different detergents used in cleaning in the dairy industry may affect the groups of bacteria found in milk.
+A project I just completed focused on cleaning and how different detergents used in cleaning in the dairy industry may affect the groups of bacteria found in milk.

 The model or interactive game will show the different stages of food production from the farm to production, to market, to the home kitchen and will highlight the areas where bacteria can come from.
 If it is a game, it can be brought to schools and engagement days on an ipad for children to play with.
 If a model, it would be useful to explain sources of contamination, cross-contamination and how safe food handling and good hygiene can possibly prevent one from getting sick.

 How would you describe yourself in 3 words?